Battle of Buckhead Creek

-The Battle of Buck Head Creek (also known as Buckhead Creek and Reynolds' Plantation) was the second battle of Sherman's March to the Sea, fought November 28, 1864, during the American Civil War.
+The Battle of Buckhead Creek (also spelled as Buck Head Creek) or Battle of Reynolds' Plantation was the second battle of Sherman's March to the Sea, fought November 28, 1864, during the American Civil War.
 Union Army cavalry under Brig.
 Gen. Hugh Judson Kilpatrick repulsed an attack by the small Confederate cavalry corps under Maj.
 Gen. Joseph Wheeler, but abandoned its attempt to destroy railroads and rescue Union prisoners of war.

 Battle

 On November 26, Wheeler caught up with two lagging Union regiments, attacked their camp, chased them to the larger force and prevented Kilpatrick from destroying the Briar Creek trestle.
 Kilpatrick instead destroyed a mile of track in the area.
 When Kilpatrick discovered that the Union prisoners at Camp Lawton had been taken to other unknown sites, he began to move southwest to join up with Maj.
 Gen. William T. Sherman's headquarters.

-Kilpatrick's men encamped near Buck Head Creek on the night of November 27.
-Wheeler came along the next morning, almost captured Kilpatrick, and pursued him and his men to Buck Head Creek.
+Kilpatrick's men encamped near Buckhead Creek on the night of November 27.
+Wheeler came along the next morning, almost captured Kilpatrick, and pursued him and his men to Buckhead Creek.
 As Kilpatrick's main force crossed the creek, the 5th Ohio Cavalry regiment, under Col. Thomas T. Heath, supported by two artillery pieces, fought a rearguard action from behind a barricade of rails, severely punishing Wheeler's troopers with canister fire and then burned the bridge behind them.
 Wheeler soon crossed and followed, but a Union brigade behind barricades at Reynolds' Plantation halted the Rebels' drive, eventually forcing them to retire.
 Kilpatrick rode on to rejoin Sherman at Louisville, Georgia.